 I went back in, did a few more units and in 4 days, noticed a HUGE difference in my face, even at rest.

 I am extremely happy that I decided to get Botox.
 I am photographed often because of my career, I take a lot of pictures with my kiddos, I speak in front of large crowds, and I barely have time to get myself together in the morning.
 After having Botox, not much has changed, except that I feel much more confident with my appearance.
 I don’t look so tired all the time, something us mammas are pretty used to.
 My face isn’t frozen at all.
-I didn’t really expect anyone to notice, and like I said, a few people did, however, it wasn’t a drastic change and I am happy that it’s very natural looking.
+I didn’t really expect anyone to notice, and as I said, a few people did, however, it wasn’t a drastic change and I am happy that it’s very natural looking.

-Botox isn’t scary, when you go to the right person who is willing to answer all your questions, no matter how silly they may seem, someone who you trust, and a professional who goes the extra mile to achieve a natural look.
+Botox isn’t scary when you go to the right person who is willing to answer all your questions, no matter how silly they may seem, someone who you trust, and a professional who goes the extra mile to achieve a natural look.
 Make sure you do your homework before having any procedure done, especially when it involves your face.